chirag-goswami/First-Demo/README.md

 # First-Demo
-This is the first repository which i have created while i  am lerarning this Aurhor : CHIRAG GOSWAMI
+This is the first repository which i have created while i  am lerarning this <BR>
+Aurhor : CHIRAG GOSWAMI